cmarquis/api-challenge/README.md

 Afterward, clone this repository.
 This project contains an empty `index.js` file; you're free to begin working there.
 If you have another approach in mind, delete this file.

-FYI, our stack is largely based on TypeScript & Node.js.
-We use PostgreSQL for our primary database, but any relational database is fine. **How you tackle this project is entirely up to you!**
+FYI, our product stack is mostly using TypeScript with Node.js.
+We use PostgreSQL for our primary database. **How you decide to tackle this project is entirely up to you, but keep these details in mind as you build.**

 ## Requirements